-- 7.3.23 The basic duties of the external auditor are governed by a code of audit practice, which will, in future, be produced by the National Audit Office.
-The code of audit practice sets out the auditor's objectives to review and report upon: - the financial aspects of the audited body's corporate governance arrangements; - the audited body's financial statements; - aspects of the audited body's arrangements to secure Value for Money. - 7.3.24 In auditing the annual accounts the external auditor must satisfy themselves that: - the accounts are prepared in accordance with the relevant regulations; - they comply with the requirements of all other statutory provisions applicable to the accounts; - proper practices have been observed in the compilation of the accounts; and - the body whose accounts are being audited has made proper arrangements for securing economy, efficiency and effectiveness.
+- 7.3.22 The external auditor has rights of access to all documents and information necessary for audit purposes. - 7.3.23 The basic duties of the external auditor are governed by a code of audit practice, which will, in future, be produced by the National Audit Office.
+The code of audit practice sets out the auditor's objectives to review and report upon: - > the financial aspects of the audited body's corporate governance arrangements; - the audited body's financial statements; - > aspects of the audited body's arrangements to secure Value for Money. - 7.3.24 In auditing the annual accounts the external auditor must satisfy themselves that: - > the accounts are prepared in accordance with the relevant regulations; - they comply with the requirements of all other statutory provisions applicable to the accounts; - proper practices have been observed in the compilation of the accounts; and - the body whose accounts are being audited has made proper arrangements for securing economy, efficiency and effectiveness.